-In connection with the Reorganization, the Company, LCAH and U.S. Bank Trust Company, National Association (the Trustee) entered a seventeenth supplemental indenture (the Seventeenth Supplemental Indenture) to the indenture, dated as of November 19, 2010 between LCAH and the Trustee (the Indenture), in order to (i) provide for the full and unconditional guarantee by the Company of LCAH's obligations under the Indenture and each series of senior unsecured notes issued and outstanding thereunder (the Labcorp Holdings Guarantee), (ii) permit the Company to satisfy LCAH's reporting obligations under the Indenture for so long as the Labcorp Holdings Guarantee remains in place and the Company's financial statements and other information comply with the requirements of Rule 3-10 of Regulation S-X and the Exchange Act (Regulation S-X) and (iii) make certain other changes to the Indenture consistent with the foregoing.
+In connection with the Reorganization, the Company, LCAH and the Trustee entered into a seventeenth supplemental indenture (the Seventeenth Supplemental Indenture) to an indenture, dated as of November 19, 2010, between LCAH and the Trustee (the 2010 Indenture).
+In addition, the Company, LCAH and the Trustee entered into the 2024 Indenture (the 2010 Indenture, together with the 2024 Indenture, the Indentures).
+The Seventeenth Supplemental Indenture, among other things, provides for the full and unconditional guarantee by the Company of LCAH's obligations under the 2010 Indenture, and each series of senior unsecured notes issued and outstanding thereunder, and the 2024 Indenture provides for the full and unconditional guarantee by the Company of LCAH's obligations, and each series of senior unsecured notes issued and outstanding, thereunder (collectively, the Labcorp Holdings Guarantees).
+Also, the Indentures permit the Company to satisfy LCAH's reporting obligations so long as the Labcorp Holdings Guarantees remain in place and the Company's financial statements and other information comply with the requirements of Rule 3-10 of Regulation S-X and the Exchange Act (Regulation S-X).

-As of June 30, 2024, there was \$5,070.3 aggregate principal amount of issued and outstanding senior notes of LCAH that are fully and unconditionally guaranteed by the Company.
+As of September 30, 2024, there was \$4,492.9 and \$2,000.0 aggregate principal amount of issued and outstanding senior notes of LCAH, issued under the 2010 Indenture and the 2024 Indenture, respectively, that are fully and unconditionally guaranteed by the Company.
 Accordingly, pursuant to Rule 3-10 of Regulation S-X, separate consolidated financial statements of LCAH have not been presented.
 As permitted under Rule 13-01(a)(4)(vi) of Regulation S-X, we have excluded the summarized financial information for LCAH because the assets, liabilities and results of operations of LCAH are not materially different than the corresponding amounts in the Company's consolidated financial statements and management believes such summarized financial information would be repetitive and would not provide incremental value to investors.